 Different from what?
 I doubt a single one of these migrants would disagree with your assessment that many Central Americans live in a culture of violence.
 The problem here is that you seem to placing responsibility for the creation of this culture of violence on the victims themselves.
 Do you feel personally responsible for everything your government does?
-Are you equally responsible for the violence–shootings etc–that takes place in the USA on any given day?
+Are you equally responsible for the violence–shootings etc–that take place in the USA on any given day?
 If not, then why would you blame these migrants for all the negativity that’s driven them out of their home countries?

 Again, I’d suggest you read a variety of sources (especially research carried out by reputable organizations and academics) to learn more about the background of Latin American governments, the drug trade driven by demand from customers in the USA and the negative role American interference under the Reagan Administration played in destabilizing Guatemala, El Salvador, Honduras and Nicaragua during the 1980s.
-US foreign policy mistakes of that era along with the lure of getting a piece of the multi-billion dollar drug trade have played a pivotal role in creating the exodus we’ve witnessed from these countries over the past 3 decades.
+US foreign policy mistakes of that era along with the lure of getting a piece of the multi-billion dollar drug trade have played a pivotal role in creating the exodus we’ve witnessed from these countries over the past three decades.